Snowfable/home-ed-resources/index.md

 ## iDEA Awards
 Digital enterprise award scheme you can complete online.
 [Investigate here.](https://idea.org.uk)

+## Instructables: Engineering STEM Projects
+Easy and fun collection of STEM projects and lessons for elementary and middle school.
+Made for teachers, science fairs, and weekend activities.
+[Make here.](https://www.instructables.com/id/Project-Based-Engineering-for-Kids/)

 ## Jakub Marian
 Czech linguist, data scientist, graphic designer, and musician who creates educational materials for students.
 Has produced more than 700+ articles and 7 books on variety of subjects.
 [Look here.](https://jakubmarian.com)